ApolloAuto/apollo/modules/perception/README.md

   }
 ```

 **Note**: Nvidia GPU and CUDA are required to run the perception module with Caffe.
-Apollo provides the CUDA and Caffe libraries in the released docker.
-However, the Nvidia GPU driver is not installed in the released dev docker image.
+Apollo provides the CUDA and Caffe libraries in the release docker image.
+However, the Nvidia GPU driver is not installed in the dev docker image.

 To run the perception module with CUDA acceleration, install the exact same version of the Nvidia driver in the docker that is installed in your host machine, and then build Apollo with the GPU option (i.e., using `./apollo.sh build_gpu` or `./apollo.sh build_opt_gpu`).